 You might want to use a resolution of 150 DPI for images that appear in your regular topic content, but a resolution of 300 DPI for images that appear in full-color brochures, which require more detail during printing.
 Rather than creating two separate images and using condition tags, you can use this feature.

 You can also single-source images when resizing them in Flare.
 This can be done through the use of styles (applying the settings to many images at once) or local formatting (applying the settings to one image).
 When you generate one kind of output (e.g., HTML5), the image will be displayed in one size, and when you generate a different type of output (e.g., PDF), the image may be displayed in another size.

 You can embed Flash, Windows Media, Quicktime

 Also, numerous multimedia files are supported in PDF output.
 This means that those files play when viewing the PDF in electronic format.
 If you print the PDF, those files are simply displayed as static images.

-A condition is something that you can apply to different areas of your content so that some sections show up in some of your outputs but not in others.
+A condition is something that you can apply to different areas of your content so that some information displays in some of your outputs but not in others.
 This is where Flare gets really powerful.
 For example, maybe you need to produce both online and print-based output.
 Much of the content you create is going to be the same for both outputs, but some of it is going to be written only for online output, and some only for print-based output.
 So you can create condition tags for each and use them to separate the content when you build your output.

 You can take advantage of cascading stylesheets (CSS files) and the rules around them to control the look of your output in one place.
 This helps to keep the content separate from its presentation, which is very important when it comes to single-sourcing.
 CSS isn’t a MadCap Software idea.
 It’s an international standard for formatting web content, and it was developed by a group called the World Wide Web Consortium (or W3C).
 You can learn all about the W3C at w3.org.